msaharia/statskeleton/RMD/README.md

 # R Markdown

-Store all the R Markdown files in this folder
+Stores all the R Markdown files in this folder